US envoy Kerry says China crucial to handling climate crisis

 Such cooperation cannot be separated from the broader relationship, Wang told Kerry by video link.

 Relations between Washington and Beijing have been strained by disputes over trade, technology and human rights.
-However, the two sides have identified the climate crisis as an area for possible cooperation following U.S. President Joe Biden’s decision to rejoin the the 2015 Paris climate accord.
+However, the two sides have identified the climate crisis as an area for possible cooperation following Biden’s decision to rejoin the the 2015 Paris climate accord.

 China obtains roughly 60% of its power from coal and is opening more coal-fired power plants, while also committing to reducing its use of the fossil fuel.